 Located just a little over a mile west of the Parkway in Pigeon Forge, the gravity propelled Smoky Mountain Alpine Coaster offers visitors a combination of big thrills, mountain views, family fun, and even a touch of romance for nighttime riders.
-It was the first mountain coaster in the Smokies (in 2013) and is the longest alpine coaster in the United States.
+It was the first mountain coaster in the Smokies in 2013, and is still (2019) the longest alpine coaster in the United States.

 Relax and enjoy the beautiful Smoky Mountain scenery on the way up as a cable pulls your cart to the top.
 The five-minute ride up the mountain is serene and scenic, with no sharp twists or turns and great views of the surrounding area.
 Signposts along the route provide altitude information and caution riders not to stand or bump the cart ahead.
 An overhead banner at the top displays a reminder on how to use the brakes, and signals that gravity is about to take over.